FungXF/capstone_travel_recommender/README.md

 1. Feature Engineering: Rating * Sentiments
 - Sentiments: The chosen pre-trained NLP Model cardiffnlp/twitter-roberta-base-sentiment has taken into account of the user sentiments based on their reviews which has been mapped with 0.5 for Negative, 1 for Neutral and 2 for Positive.
 - The idea of having this feature is incorporate within the model and eliminate the need for user to read on reviews to make sure that the recommended activity is a highly rated & reviewed activity.
 2. Despite this model having quite similar recommendations with the base model, overtime with more reviews added to the database, the results would differ more.
 Since a large number of activities do not have ratings and reviews yet.
 Given the left-skewed distribution, the median value of ratings was imputed to activities without user ratings.
-This results in most of the attractions having a rating of (9.794), hence there is not much of a significant difference between the attraction similarity values between the models.
+This results in most of the attractions having a `rating_senti` of (9.794), hence there is not much of a significant difference between the attraction similarity values between the models.

 ## Limitations:
 - As the user reviews and ratings have been more established, usage of other hybrid model that would be able to filter out attractions/activities that has been lowly rated.